dsp9107/EssentialTools/README.md

 - [fixPath.py](/fixPath.py) - Adds Python Path To The System Environment Variable *Path*
 - [prepGFG.py](/prepGFG.py) - Copied Code From GFG Can Be Formatted And Put Into Clipboard
+- [changeWall.bat](/ChangeWall.bat) - Change Wallpaper With Just A Double-Click